c-hive/js-boilerplate/README.md

 ## License

-The boilerplate is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).
+The project is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).